 Communication is always key in the workplace and this is especially so in the often harsh operating environment of a mine.

-When workers are tunnelling underground it is imperative they are able to converse with each other, especially in the case of major incident or accident, which is where underground mining radios come into play.
+When workers are tunnelling underground it is imperative they are able to converse with each other, especially in the case of major incident or accident, which is where underground mine radio systems come into play.

 An advanced workplace communications system maximizes the efficiency and productivity of the operation.
 Carroll Technologies Group supplies a range of portable underground mining radio and radio systems from Kenwood and Motorola, as well as stationary leaky feeder systems.

 Over 800 mines across North America put their faith in the solutions supplied to them by Carroll Technologies Group every day to keep their facilities running, supported by Carroll’s 24/7 MinerCare team.

 Kenwood supplies and manufactures both analog and NEXEDGE® digital handheld portable mine radios, designed to withstand the extreme conditions of a mine and allowing instant communication between units.
 Used in mining operations across the world, the ATEX-certified devices are equipped with gas, dust and mining protection.

 These easily transportable radios are equipped with a long battery life, with the NEXEDGE® models also boasting GPS capacity.